 Remain vigilant and avoid high-density (lower-income) urban areas because of the potential for the security situation to deteriorate.

 Local protests against governments can spiral out of control in these poorer areas, so just be aware of where you are.

-Luckily as a traveller you won't find yourself in these areas too often, but it can happen, so check local politics if you can.
+Luckily as a traveler, you won't find yourself in these areas too often, but it can happen, so check local politics if you can.

 Because of possible disruptions to the supply of goods and services, we recommend you have with you a supply of water and food to last several days.

 Also carry emergency cash (US Dollar and/or South African Rand), medications and a basic first-aid kit.